3 7 Times 2 1 2

 By following the strategies and techniques outlined in this guide, you can enhance your skills and perform decimal multiplication with confidence and accuracy.
 Remember to practice regularly, use estimation to check your answers, and seek help when needed.

 Now that you have a solid understanding of decimal multiplication, take the next step and put your knowledge into practice.
 Try solving more complex decimal multiplication problems, explore real-world applications of this skill, and share your newfound knowledge with others.
-Let's continue to explore the fascinating world of mathematics and unlock the power of numbers together!
+Let's continue to explore the fascinating world of mathematics and open up the power of numbers together!